Layering Up for Winter with Sports Basement

 THE MAIN FACTORS

-Before you even think about slipping on a base layer or zipping up a snow jacket, Andy suggests you figure out two things: what the conditions are where you’re going and how hot or cold you run.
+Before you slip on a baselayer or zip up a shell, figure out two things: the conditions you’re heading into and how warm or cold you tend to run.

 SKIP TO: